 Request for Proposal efforts should also add questions incorporating the recent guidance.

 Whether you’re examining existing relationships or evaluating new ones, asking the right questions is only part of the process a fiduciary should consider.
 The other key component is understanding the responses being provided.
-Remember that as a fiduciary, the standard to which your actions are held is essentially that of a prudent expert who is familiar with such matters.
-Said a different way, if you do not have the expertise to evaluate the responses provided, seek assistance from an IT security expert.
+Remember that as a fiduciary, the standard to which your actions are held is essentially that of a prudent specialist who is familiar with such matters.
+Said a different way, if you do not have the knowledge to evaluate the responses provided, seek assistance from an IT security specialist.

 As mentioned previously, recent plan audits have requested copies of cybersecurity policies, which makes fiduciary compliance and risk mitigation a bit more broad in scope.
 If you do not have IT security resources in your company, engage a reputable IT security consultant.
 This provider can help you evaluate and create a more secure environment, helping you: